musa-gh/checkout-form/README.md

    - When I click submit button or press enter, I can see a successful alert if validation succeeds

-🔥 You don’t need to use JS in this challenge but use correct input types and validation

 ## Resources